Adversarial Bandits against Arbitrary Strategies: Introduction

 \section{Introduction}

-The bandit problem is a fundamental decision-making problem to deal with the exploration-exploitation trade-off.
-In this problem, an agent plays an action, ``arm'', at a time, and receives loss or reward feedback for the option.
-The arm might be a choice of an item of a user in recommendation systems.
-In practice, it is often required to consider switching user preferences for items as time passes.
-This can be modeled by switching best arms.
+The bandit problem is a fundamental framework in sequential decision-making that addresses the exploration-exploitation trade-off.
+At each time step, an agent selects an action (referred to as an arm) and observes a corresponding reward or loss.
+In applications such as recommendation systems, arms may represent items presented to users, and user preferences can evolve over time.
+This dynamic nature can be modeled by allowing the identity of the best arm to change, leading to the notion of switching best arms.

-In this paper, we focus on the oblivious adversarial bandit problem, where the losses for each arm at each time are arbitrarily determined before starting.
-We also consider that the best arm in hindsight is changed several times over a time horizon.
-Therefore, regret is measured by competing with not a single best arm but switching best arms in hindsight as time passes.
-Importantly, we consider that the number of best arm switching in hindsight is not provided to an agent in prior.